 8. Hand over the reins to someone else.

 Video opens the channels of communication in any organization, whatever its size.
-It’s especially useful for large companies where one team might not be sure of another team’s role, or for organizations with remote teams.
+It’s especially useful for large companies where one team might not be sure of another team’s role.
+It’s even more important for organizations with remote teams.

-Asking one department to create a video showing the rest of the company what they do is an effective way of ensuring the organization is connected, and has the added benefit of making the team creating the video feel valued.
-Another topic that would be of interest to the rest of the company is for the team to share the background to a recent success.
+Ask one department to create a video showing the rest of the company what they do.
+It’s an effective way of ensuring the organization is connected.
+It also has the added benefit of making the team creating the video feel valued.

 9. An inter-departmental Q&A session.